JakeSidSmith/jargs/README.md

 ### Nodes

-All nodes take the following arguments, though `Command` and `Program` take additional arguments (more info about individual nodes below).
+All nodes (excluding require nodes, see blow for more info) take the following arguments, though `Command` and `Program` take additional arguments (more info about individual nodes below).

 ```javascript
 Node(name, options);